Sir Parashurambhau College: Academics

-Community

-Sir Parashurambhau College is situated in Pune.
-Located in the heart of the city, S.P.
-College is one of the oldest and most respected colleges in Pune with many notable alumni.
-The college is large and diverse, admitting students from across Pune, India and the state of Maharashtra.

 Educational offering

 Sir Parashurambhau College offers education from junior college (grade 11–12) to postgraduate (Masters) level.
 The highschool is known as the Junior College.
 India follows a 10+2 education system with students electing one out of three fields of specialization, namely Science, Arts and Commerce (Business) in grades 11–12.
 The junior college enrolls about 3800 students, out of which about 1600 students are of the Science stream in standards 11–12.
 There are 7 divisions per grade (for the Science stream) from A through G. The college, which was established in 1916 with humble origins, now has a campus spanning 25 acres (0.04 sq miles) with sprawling grounds, heritage buildings, botanical gardens and a swimming pool.
 Sir Parashurambhau College is affiliated to the Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE).
 Students appear for the HSC examination for matriculation from the school.
 Although an independent school, the SP Junior College receives periodic financial grants from the Maharashtra State Government.